Cal Raleigh Player Props: Mariners vs. Cardinals

-The Seattle Mariners, including Cal Raleigh (batting .206 in his past 10 games, with two doubles, two home runs, seven walks and seven RBI), battle starting pitcher Steven Matz and the St. Louis Cardinals at T-Mobile Park, Friday at 10:10 PM ET.
+Cal Raleigh -- 0-for-1 in his last game -- will be in action for the Seattle Mariners against the St. Louis Cardinals, with Miles Mikolas on the hill, on April 22 at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Brewers.
+He had a hitless performance in his last game (0-for-1) against the Brewers.

 Cal Raleigh Game Info & Props vs. the Cardinals